steveschmitt/phaser3demo/SETUP.md

 ### Install Node

 Download and install [Node.js](https://nodejs.org).
 Nodejs is the JavaScript server, and enables the `node` and `npm` commands.
+During installation, there will be many options for you to check.
+You can just use the defaults (whatever is already checked).

 After it's installed, you should be open a command prompt and run: